Balotelli reacts furiously to racist abuse as Serie A again dogged by crowd problems | Goal.com

 The referee subsequently brought play to a halt before following protocol, with a statement being read out via the public address system in an attempt to quell the issue.

-Balotelli later netted a consolation for Brescia as they went down 2-1 to leave themselves stranded near the foot of the table.
+Balotelli later netted a consolation for Brescia as they went down 2-1 to leave themselves stranded near the foot of the table, while Alessandro Matri recieved an injury-time red card.

 The often enigmatic star has struggled with a long campaign of racial abuse against him throughout much of his career, with chants during a 1-1 draw while playing for Inter against Juventus in 2009 one of the earlier examples.